k8sgpt-ai/k8sgpt/README.md

 brew install k8sgpt
 ```

-* After installing, you will need to generate an API key from [OpenAI](https://openai.com/).
+* Currently the default AI provider is OpenAI, you will need to generate an API key from [OpenAI](https://openai.com)
   * You can do this by running `k8sgpt generate` to open a browser link to generate it
-  * and then `k8sgpt auth` to set it in k8sgpt.
+* Run `k8sgpt auth` to set it in k8sgpt.
 * Run `k8sgpt analyze` to run a scan.
 * And use `k8sgpt analyze --explain` to get a more detailed explanation of the issues.